johnwcowan/r7rs-work/IntervalsCowan.md

 `(interval-strictly-precedes? `*intervala intervalb*`)`

-interval A strictly precedes interval B iff eA < sB.
+Interval A strictly precedes interval B iff eA < sB.

 `(interval-immediately-precedes? `*intervala intervalb*`)`

-interval A immediately precedes interval B iff eA = sB.
+Interval A immediately precedes interval B iff eA = sB.

 `(interval-follows? `*intervala intervalb*`)`

-interval A follows interval B iff sA >= eB.
+Interval A follows interval B iff sA >= eB.
 This relation can be exhaustively partitioned into two sub-relations:

 `(interval-strictly-follows? `*intervala intervalb*`)`

-interval A strictly follows interval B iff sA < eB.
+Interval A strictly follows interval B iff sA < eB.

 `(interval-immediately-follows? `*intervala intervalb*`)`

-interval A immediately follows interval B iff sA = eB.
+Interval A immediately follows interval B iff sA = eB.

 In all these procedures it is an error if the intervals don't have the same comparators.